Thank you for your interest in The Journal of Criminal Law and Criminology.

 Criminal Law Manuscripts

-The Journal is no longer accepting new Criminal Law manuscripts for the current volume.
-Submissions for the next volume will open again in February 2016.
-Please submit your manuscript via ExpressO or Scholastica.
-Beginning in late December 2014, the Journal will accept submissions exclusively through its Scholastica portal.
-If you have any questions, please e-mail Managing Articles Editor Whitney Woodward, at
+The Journal is now accepting new Criminal Law manuscripts for the current volume.
+Please submit your manuscript via Scholastica.
+The Journal only accepts submissions exclusively through its Scholastica portal.
+If you have any questions, please e-mail Managing Articles Editor Kathleen Messinger, at

 The Journal has no formal length requirements for Criminal Law articles.
 However, articles that are approximately 25,000 words in length are favored.

 Criminology manuscripts are peer reviewed.
 Manuscripts submitted for Criminology review may not be concurrently submitted to other Journals.
 We make every effort to ensure expedited review of Criminology manuscripts.